intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Applying privacy partitioning to an existing or new system or protocol requires the following steps:

 1. Identify the types of information used or exposed in a system or protocol, some of which can be used to identify a user or correlate to other contexts.
 1. Partition data to minimize the amount of user-identifying or correlatable information in any given context to only include what is necessary for that context, and prevent sharing of data across contexts wherever possible.

 The most impactful types of information to partition are (a) user identity or identities (such as an account name or IP address) that can be linked and (b) user data (such as the content a user is accessing), which can be often sensitive when combined with user identity.

-Note that user data can itself be user-identifying, in which case it should be treated as an identifier.
+User data can itself be user-identifying, in which case it should be treated as an identifier.
 For example, Oblivious DoH and Oblivious HTTP partition the client IP address and client request data into separate contexts, thereby ensuring that no entity beyond the client can observe both.
 Collusion across contexts could reverse this partitioning, but can also promote non-user-identifying information to user-identifying.